 Anxious Going Back to School?
+Overcoming Fear and Anxiety

-Children may experience nightmares, behavioural problems, bed wetting, have headaches or stomachaches, or other symptoms.
+Anxious children may experience nightmares, behavioural problems, bed wetting, have headaches or stomachaches, or other symptoms.

-So what can you do to help your kids (or yourself) feel better going back to the classroom?
+So what can you do to help your anxious kids (or yourself) feel better going back to the classroom?

 • Try to be calm and relaxed yourself.
 Kids can sense when you are stressed and reflect your feelings.